-Except for underwriting, actuarial and claim settlement functions, insurance outsource companies may their functions to third party service providers which certain meet regulatory requirements (such as an Indonesian legal entity holding a valid business license which has no conflict of interest with the insurance company outsourcing the functions).
+Except for underwriting, actuarial and claim settlement functions, insurance companies may outsource their functions to third party service providers which meet certain regulatory requirements (such as an Indonesian legal entity holding a valid business license which has no conflict of interest with the insurance company outsourcing the functions).

 Any outsourcing to foreign service providers is only allowed for limited functions, which include product research, information system and other services which cannot be provided by Indonesian service providers.
-An outsourcing to foreign service providers must also be reported to the OJK 14 days prior to the cooperation agreements with the providers being signed.
+An outsourcing to foreign service providers must also be